 Author: Seema Syeda

-The October issue of MHM, the British military history magazine, is now on sale.
+The December issue of MHM, the British military history magazine, is now on sale.
 To subscribe to the magazine, click here.
 To subscribe to the digital archive, click here.
 In this issue: Crimea: the last great charge of the redcoats, 1854 Only the incompetence of the enemy prevented it from becoming a national disaster.
 Neil Faulkner revisits the British […]